dandjelkovic/dandjelkovic/README.md

 *How I like to communicate?*
 * Slack
-* About complex topics in person or phone
+* About complex topics via video call or screen share

 *What topics are best left to others*
 * Java Backend